hero

 The program was established in partnership with Oregon Humanities in 2019 with the goal of bringing increased access, community impact, and visibility to Oregon-based artists and culture bearers while helping OCF and OH explore support structures for cultural leaders across the state.

-Fields Artist Fellowships are awarded approximately every two years.
-The 2019 and 2021 cohorts were awarded $100,000 per fellow over two years to advance their careers and develop creative and meaningful responses to the opportunity gap in Oregon.
-In 2021, eight additional finalists also received $10,000 in support of their work.
+Fields Artist Fellowships are awarded approximately every other year.
+The 2024 cohort will receive $150,000 over two years to advance their careers and sustain their commitment to creating social change within their community.
+Eight additional finalists will also receive $10,000 in support of their work.

 Learn more about the application and selection process.